 In such cases the capital requirements may be flexed to reflect differing risk profiles, subject to the overall level of capital to support a particular operation or activity not falling below the minimum required for regulatory purposes.
-The process of allocating capital to specific operations and activities is undertaken independently of those responsible for the operation.
+The process of allocating capital to specific operations and activities is undertaken independently of those responsible for the operation by the Bank's risk and credit and finance functions and is subject to review by the ALCO as appropriate.